abhishektiwary01/get-youtube-subscibers/README.md

 ## Get Youtube Subscribers

-#AlmaBetter Backend Capstone Project
+# AlmaBetter Backend Capstone Project
-YouTube Subscriber Fetcher is a web application designed to retrieve and display subscriber information from YouTube channels.
+Get YouTube Subscriber is a web application designed to retrieve and display subscriber information from YouTube channels.
 This project enables users to search for subscriber details using subscriber IDs or names, providing a streamlined interface for accessing subscriber data.

 # Key Features
 * Fetch Subscriber Information: Retrieve details about YouTube subscribers by entering their IDs or names.